mengqy2024/mengqy2022.github.io/_posts/2024-10-25-phylogenetic.md

 ### Obtain the protein coding sequences

 - First, we can download the bacterial protein coding sequences from any public databases.
-- Secondly, the results are annotated by Prokka, which contains the protein coding sequence of the bacteria and other information.
+- Secondly, the results are annotated by [Prokka][prokka-doc], which contains the protein coding sequence of the bacteria and other information.

 <div style="text-align: center;">
   <img src="https://mengqy2022.github.io/assets/images/2024-10-26-phylogenetic-1.png"/>